Free Initial Assessment

 How can a landlord deal with difficult commercial tenants?

-If a tenant breaches the terms of a lease agreement, a landlord may claim possession of their property with a Section 146 notice.
-This is known as ‘forfeiture’.
+If a tenant breaches the terms of a lease agreement, a landlord may claim possession of their property with a Section 146 notice, also known as ‘forfeiture’.

 When a tenant has failed to pay rent, the forfeiture process does not have to be followed.
 A landlord can simply enter the premises after a specified period and change the locks.
 However, if you are a landlord considering this route, it is important to seek advice from a solicitor as this action is risky, and there can be legal consequences.